New electronic devices and nanogenerators created from zinc oxide

 current, so you can have a 10-fold difference in the conductivity before and

-direction, have also been created through nano-piezotronic mechanisms to
+current to one direction, have also been created through nano-piezotronic

-take advantage of a potential barrier created at the interface between
+mechanisms to take advantage of a potential barrier created at the interface

 mechanical bending.
 The potential barrier created by the piezoelectric